computational-psychology/hrl/docs/calibration/gamma-correction-linearization.md

 time, so it has to be measured on the machine you are actually going to use, and re-measured periodically.

-To correct for the gamma we measure the whole function, and then work out what the intensity steps *should be* in order to get a linear relationship between the input intensity and the emitted luminance.
+To correct for the gamma we measure the whole function.
+We then work out what the intensity steps *should be* to make luminance rise linearly with input intensity.
 The result is stored in a **LookUp Table** (LUT).

 ### The LUT format